aimeele97/US_housing_price_analysis/README.md

 **Dummy variable transfromation**

-- I then transfromt the string values into numeric using dummy method.
+- I then transformed the string values into numeric using dummy method.

 _Note: 'Metro' is a dummy variable = 1 when `METRO3` variable is = '1', otherwise it is =0.
 Note: 'Northeast', Midwest' and 'South' are dummy variables for the categorical variable `REGION`.